Mono (Lena Katina album)

 Mono (Cyrillic: Моно; translation: "Mono") is the second studio album and the first Russian language album by singer-songwriter Lena Katina.
-It was released on 26 July 2019 by her own label, Katina Music Inc., and distributed by independent music distributor believe music.
+It was released on 26 July 2019 by her own label, Katina Music Inc., and distributed by independent music distributor Believe Music.
 To promote the album launch, Katina embarked her first street concert that was held on Arbat, Moscow on the same day.
-Katina have collaborated with several talented musicians and authors from her homeland Russia and other Slavic countries such as Ukraine and the Commonwealth of Independent States.
+Katina has collaborated with several talented musicians and authors from her homeland Russia and other Slavic countries such as Ukraine and the Commonwealth of Independent States.

-A pop album, Mono incorporates a mixture elements of 90s and modern pop departing from the rock sounds of its predecessor, This Is Who I Am (2014).
-The album have topped the ITunes charts of several countries such as Estonia where it peaked at first place.
-It also entered ITunes charts in Mexico where it peaked at second place, Malaysia and Belarus where it both peaked at fourth place, and her homeland, Russia where it reached fifth place.
+A pop album, Mono incorporates a mixture elements of 1990s and modern pop, departing from the rock sounds of its predecessor, This Is Who I Am (2014).
+The album has topped the ITunes charts of several countries such as Estonia, where it peaked at number one.
+It also entered the ITunes charts in Mexico where it peaked at second place, Malaysia and Belarus where it both peaked at fourth place, and her homeland, Russia where it reached fifth place.